 Tribal Training & Technical Assistance

 The SMART Office’s training and technical assistance team can provide support to tribes, nations and pueblos working towards substantial implementation.
 Typical methods of assistance have been arranged through onsite assistance, utilizing conference calls or webinar technology, peer-to-peer support as well as onsite support with training and community outreach events.
-If your tribal jurisdiction is interested in receiving assistance, please fill out this form and return it to Fox Valley Technical College via email or fax to: firstname.lastname@example.org or 920-831-5400.
+If your tribal jurisdiction is interested in receiving assistance, please fill out the SORNA Tribal Training and Program Assistance Request Form and return it to Fox Valley Technical College via email or fax to: firstname.lastname@example.org or 920-831-5400.

 Substantial Implementation Reports: Indian Country

 For more information about those Indian nation, tribe, and pueblo registration and notification systems that have been found to have substantially implemented SORNA, please see the SMART Office reviews.

 Please contact the SMART Office for information on how to request additional time to implement SORNA.

 The Procedure for Delegation of Tribal Sex Offender Registration and Notification Responsibilities describes how the SMART Office determines that a tribe is unable to implement SORNA within a reasonable amount of time.

 The SMART Office has developed the SORNA Implementation Policy and Procedures Guide to assist tribes with creating their own policy and procedures manual to describe their sex offender registration and notification program.
 The SORNA Implementation Policy and Procedures Guide should only be used as a starting point for developing policy and procedures for a specific tribe.